 - After registering, the mammographer will lead you into the imaging room to begin your mammogram.
 Mammograms take less than 10 minutes.
 Let your mammographer know if you have felt anything abnormal through self-exams.

 - The mammographer will verify the quality of the images taken.

-- You will be escorted back to the changing suite to get dressed and depart.
+- We will escort you back to the changing suite to get dressed and depart.
 We will send you your mammogram results within 2 to 5 days.

 - If you are having a diagnostic mammogram or ultrasound, you will receive your results before you leave.

 - If a breast biopsy is indicated, we will attempt to schedule further testing before you leave our office.
 We will send biopsy results to your primary care physician within 3 business days.

 - For 3D mammograms, we compress your breast while an X-ray arm makes a quick arc over it, taking a series of images from different angles.
 This takes about the same time as a traditional mammogram.
 The images are sent electronically to the radiologist, who studies them and reports the results to your physician.

 - Whole breast screening ultrasound may be indicated if you have dense breast tissue.
 For this screening, you are in a reclining position during the procedure.
 Lotion is applied to your breast.
 The scanner, about the size of an 8x10 picture frame, is positioned firmly against your breast.
 The scanning process lasts less than 60 seconds.
 The entire exam takes less than 30 minutes.